 See MU Libraries Operating Expenditures [last link on "About the Libraries" page]

 2. What is the library's annual budget, where does it come from, and how is this money allocated?

 The MU Libraries annual budget, as shown at the link above, is approximately $14 million dollars.
 That comes from general operating dollars allocated annually from the University.
 Budget creation process is dictated primarily by the University Budget Office, with salary and benefits forming the majority of the budget (pie chart).
-Other internal budget decisions are made by the Libraries' Management Team, which consists of Ann Riley, Acting Director of Libraries; Jeannette Pierce, Associate Director of Research & Information Services, Deb Ward, Director of the Health Sciences Library; Michael Holland, University Archivist and Director of Special Collections, Archives, and Rare Books; Corrie Hutchinson, Direct of Access, Collections, and Technical Services; Ernest Shaw, Head of Library Technology Services.
+Other internal budget decisions are made by the Libraries' Management Team, which consists of Ann Campion Riley, Vice Provost for Libraries and University Librarian; Jeannette Pierce, Associate Director of Research, Access & Instructional Services, Deb Ward, Director of the Health Sciences Library and Associate University Librarian for Specialized Libraries; and Corrie Hutchinson, Associate University Librarian for Acquisitions, Collections, and Technical Services; Shannon Cary, Communications Officer, Kathy Peters, Assistant Director for Business Administration, and Ernest Shaw, Head of Library Technology Services.
 Materials budget expenditures are largely devoted to maintaining journal subscriptions, as is typical of research libraries for the past forty years (ARL Statistics).
 Some library endowments exist to supplement University funding, and these are growing, but they are not large.
 We continue to pursue outside grant funding but with decreasing overall staff in the current increasingly competitive funding environment, success is difficult.